|ONLINE:||Yes ( Timed Quests )|

 There is no ATB this time, unlike the XIII games.
 You’re much more involved in the combat now.
 Similar to Kingdom Hearts, minus the menu.

-On its surface, XV can seem a bit “button-mashy”, and that can work for the most part – but much like the XIII, there’s more depth here than seen at first glance.
+On its surface, XV can seem a bit “button-mashy”, and that can work for the most part – but much like the XIII games, there’s more depth here than seen at first glance.

 In the traditional RPG way, enemies have weaknesses – either to specific weapon types, elements or both.
 This is represented in the damage numbers you see when hitting a foe – white is basic damage, purple indicates they resist that damage type, red/orange means they’re weak to it and green represents healing.